UK Stocks-Factors to watch on Jan. 31

-Jan 31 - Britain's FTSE 100 .FTSE index is seen opening up 47 points on Friday, according to financial bookmakers.
+Jan 31 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 47 points higher on Friday, according to financial bookmakers, with futures up 0.46% ahead of cash markets open.

+* M&C SAATCHI: M&C Saatchi Plc SAA.L said on Friday Britain's financial watchdog had started an investigation after the advertising agency revealed an accounting scandal last year.

+* STAFFLINE: Recruitment company Staffline Group Plc STAF.L said on Friday it expects annual adjusted profit to be materially below its previous forecast, hurt by costs associated with an ongoing accounting review.

 * BREXIT DAY: The United Kingdom leaves the European Union on Friday for an uncertain Brexit future.